zacharygriffee/lrureplaysubject/README.md

     lruSubject.subscribe(value => console.log('Received:', value)); // Receives no items since 'test' is expired and evicted

     // Output: "Evicted: test"
-})();
+    // Output: "Received: " (There are no items to receive) })();
 ```

 ### Conclusion

 The `LRUReplaySubject` provides a robust mechanism for managing real-time data streams with constraints on memory and time.
-The provided test cases ensure its reliable behavior across various scenarios.
+The provided test cases ensure its reliable behavior across various scenarios, showing a combination of LRU caching with replay capabilities, including handling eviction notifications separately from cached content.

 ## License